-- Policy 2.4 Coordinate with the State Historic Preservation Office to establish a review procedure that meets state requirements if archeological sites are identified in the City. - Policy 2.5 Apply baseline protections from demolition or relocation of National Register sites and resources, per state requirement.
+- Policy 2.4 Coordinate with the State Historic Preservation Office to establish a review procedure that meets state requirements if archeological sites are identified in the City.
+The City will also monitor and implement the provisions of the revised Statewide Planning Goal 5 cultural resources rule, including coordination with Tribal Governments to identify and protect locally significant cultural areas, as appropriate. - Policy 2.5 Apply baseline protections from demolition or relocation of National Register sites and resources, per state requirement.